 Resting over the armillary sphere is a Portuguese shield.
 Although the armillary sphere is tied to the real-life discoveries of the old world.
 The remaining symbology of the shield and its bezants are tied to historical legends and perhaps mythology.
 The legends are widely reported but are now known or at least believed to be rich historical story telling.

-The shield is present in every single historical flag in one form or another, except for the reign of Afonso I. It is perhaps the prime Portuguese symbol as well as one of the oldest, with the first elements of today’s shield appearing during the reign of Sancho I in 1139.
+The shield is present in every single historical flag in one form or another, except during the reign of Afonso I. It is perhaps the prime Portuguese symbol as well as one of the oldest.
+The first elements of today’s shield appeared during the reign of Sancho I in 1139.
 The evolution of the Portuguese flag is inherently associated with the evolution of this shield.
 Within the white inescutcheon, the five small blue shields with their five white bezants are said to represent the five wounds of Christ.
 These five blue shields and their bezants are popularly associated with the Miracle of Ourique.

-The story behind this miracle tells that before the Battle of Ourique on 25 July 1139, an old man appeared before Count Afonso Henriques (future king Afonso I) as a divine messenger from God.
+The story behind this miracle goes back to the Battle of Ourique on 25 July 1139.
+An old man appeared before Count Afonso Henriques (future king Afonso I) as a divine messenger from God.
 He foretold of Afonso’s coming victory and assured him that God was watching over him and his army.
 The messenger advised the Count to walk away from his camp alone during the following night, if he heard a nearby chapel bell tolling.
 The Count would follow the old man’s instructions and while doing so witnessed an apparition of Jesus on the cross.
-Afonso then heard Jesus promising great victories for the coming battles, as well as God’s wish to act through Afonso, and his descendants.
+Afonso then heard Jesus promising great victories for the coming battles.
+As well as God’s wish to act through Afonso and his descendants.
 It was supposedly God’s wish for Afonso to create an empire which would carry God’s name into unknown lands.

 Despite this noble story, there is considerable evidence against it.
 The first, the legend itself was only recorded in the 15th century by a chronicle named Fernão Lopes (1419).
 The second, is that during the multiple reigns following Afonso I, the number of bezants on each shield was often greater than five.
 With support of this explanation lacking, it’s firmly regarded as patriotic myth.